Pleasant Prairie Police officer finds 13-year-old with a loaded gun

 A Pleasant Prairie Police officer who stopped to help three people pushing a disabled car found it was a group of kids, one of whom was armed with at least one gun.

-According to a statement from the department, the officer saw three people pushing a vehicle on the 11400 block of 39th Avenue and “stopped to assist what appeared to be a disabled vehicle.”
+According to a statement from the department, the officer saw three people pushing a vehicle in the 11400 block of 39th Avenue and “stopped to assist what appeared to be a disabled vehicle.”

 The three boys pushing the vehicle briefly walked away, then returned.
 The boys — aged 11, 12 and 13, all from Zion, Ill. — told the officer they ran out of gas.